dcecchino/glog/README.md

 1. Download content_pack.json and install it under System/Input Content Packs
 2. Download vmware_vcenter_extractors and import it under the System/Inputs/Manage extractors
+3. It is recommended to apply a dedicated bucket ports/syslog input for vmware to structure your data!
-3. Make sure you point your syslog for both hypervisors and vcenters, start receiving your data.
+4. Make sure you point your syslog for both hypervisors and vcenters, start receiving your data.
 View the Vmware Dashboard.
-4. Wait for your data to start coming in.
+5. Wait for your data to start coming in.

 # Tune your esxi syslog configuration via ssh